• Skip to primary navigation

 Instructions

-• Remove the seeds from the chilies and chop them very finely.
+• Chop chilies: Remove the seeds from the chilies and chop them very finely.
 It is preferable to use disposable gloves when you do that.
 The chilies can be chopped in a small food processor as well.

 • Chop the green tomatoes and finely chop the onions and the garlic cloves.
 Juice the limes.
 Chop the cilantro and its stems.

-• Place the chilies, green tomatoes, onions, garlic, lime juice, cilantro, cumin, coriander, salt, and pepper in a large saucepan.
+• Simmer salsa: Place the chilies, green tomatoes, onions, garlic, lime juice, cilantro, cumin, coriander, salt, and pepper in a large saucepan.
+Bring to a boil, lower the heat, and simmer for 10 minutes.

-• Place a folded kitchen towel (textile) in a large pan.
-Put the jars in the pan.
-Pour hot water into the pan, the jars should be halfway immersed in water.
+• Can without a canner: Alternatively, can the salsa in a pot.
+Place a folded kitchen towel (textile) in a large pot.
+Put the jars in the pot.
+Pour hot water into the pan to immerse the jars.
 Bring to a boil.
+Lower the heat and boil gently for 10 minutes.
+Remove from water and let cool on a kitchen towel.

 Notes